Preschool Teacher: How to Become a Preschool Teacher

 - Child development

 - Parent-child relations

-The BLS projected that job openings for preschool teachers were expected to grow much faster than most other careers (25%) from 2010-2020.
+The BLS projected that job openings for preschool teachers were expected to grow faster than most other careers (17%) from 2012-2022.
 This growth was driven by the fact that the number of children under five is rising and that more states are encouraging young children to attend preschool programs.

 Related to Preschool Teacher: How to Become a Preschool Teacher

 Preschool teachers usually instruct young children ages 3-5.
 Using interactive teaching methodologies, preschool teachers...

 States have several different requirements for preschool teachers - from high school to specific college majors and...

 Students have many online options for training to become preschool teachers.
 Certificates, associate's and bachelor's degrees...